benbaror/SNocs/README.md

 snocs
 =====

-Snocs is a little wrapper on SCons Software Construction tool (www.scons.org)
+Snocs is a wrapper for SCons Software Construction tool (www.scons.org)

-If you found SCons too low level then Snocs will help you to rise the level of abstraction for the C/C++ builds
+If you find SCons low level system then Snocs will help you to boost your efficiency in C/C++ development workflows

+Snocs extends feasibility of SCons:

-1. Snocs builds any project from your Projects directory even if your current directory somewhere else now.
+1. Snocs is able to build any project from user's workspace even you are not in project directory.
-2. You can set dependencies in project's SConscript and snocs will automatically call dependent SConscripts.
+2. User can set dependencies in SConscript that Snocs will automatically build.
-3. Snocs helps you with choosing compiler, platform and configuration for your build.
+3. Snocs allows user to choose compiler, platform and configuration in command line.
-4. Enables you to setup Unit tests for your project.
+4. Snocs enables you to set up Unit tests for the project.
-5. Integrated into golang Projects workspace structure. (http://golang.org/doc/code.html)
+5. Snocs is integrated into golang workspace structure. (http://golang.org/doc/code.html)
-6. Can be used with another Projects workspace structure, simply edit the builder.py.
+6. It can be used with another projects workspace structure, by editing builder.py.

 Usage: